tasansga/haraka-ldap/README.md

 It is possible to use email aliases to deliver email for one address to another address.
 Given the following LDAP objects:

 ```
-dn: uid=forwarder,ou=people,dc=my-domain,dc=com
+dn: uid=forwarder,ou=people,dc=example,dc=com
 objectClass: inetLocalMailRecipient
 uid: forwarder
 cn: Forwarding User
-mailLocalAddress: forwarder@my-domain.com
+mailLocalAddress: forwarder@example.com
-mailRoutingAddress: user@my-domain.com
+mailRoutingAddress: user@example.com

-dn: uid=user,dc=my-domain,dc=com
+dn: uid=user,dc=example,dc=com
 uid: user
 cn: Our User
-mailLocalAddress: user@my-domain.com
+mailLocalAddress: user@example.com
 ```

 So here are two users in LDAP, both with a `mailLocalAddress` and one with a `mailRoutingAddress`.
-Email send to the user with a `mailRoutingAddress` should be delivered to `user@my-domain.com`.
+Email send to the user with a `mailRoutingAddress` should be delivered to `user@example.com`.
 This can be accomplished with the following configuration:

 ```
 searchfilter = (&(mailLocalAddress=%a)(mailRoutingAddress=*))
 attribute = mailRoutingAddress
 ```

-Given this configuration, the haraka-plugin-ldap-aliases plugin will simply change recipients that match the given searchfilter to the value referenced by the `mailRoutingAddress` attribute: Mail send to `forwarder@my-domain.com` will be delivered to `user@my-domain.com`.
+Given this configuration, the haraka-plugin-ldap-aliases plugin will simply change recipients that match the given searchfilter to the value referenced by the `mailRoutingAddress` attribute: Mail send to `forwarder@example.com` will be delivered to `user@example.com`.

 #### attribute_is_dn
 attribute_is_dn is handy to use LDAP groups as mail groups.
 Let's check the following LDAP group and user:

 ```
-dn: cn=postmaster,dc=my-domain,dc=com
+dn: cn=postmaster,dc=example,dc=com
 objectclass: groupOfNames
-mailLocalAddress: postmaster@my-domain.com
+mailLocalAddress: postmaster@example.com
-member: uid=user,dc=my-domain,dc=com
+member: uid=user,dc=example,dc=com

-dn: uid=user,dc=my-domain,dc=com
+dn: uid=user,dc=example,dc=com
 uid: user
 cn: Our User
-mailLocalAddress: user@my-domain.com
+mailLocalAddress: user@example.com
 ```

-So, we have one group with the email address `postmaster@my-domain.com` and one user with the email address `user@my-domain.com`.
+So, we have one group with the email address `postmaster@example.com` and one user with the email address `user@example.com`.
 Also, the user is a member of the group.

 To use the LDAP group as email group the haraka-plugin-ldap-aliases plugin would need the following configuration settings: